Minerals Resource Rent Tax: Mining industry and political response

 The response to the MRRT was mostly divided into supporter and opposition groups consisting of Federal government and opposition parties, lobby groups and the various stakeholders.

 The tax received support from the Australian Council of Trade Unions, mining unions such as the Construction, Forestry, Mining and Energy Union and conditional support from the Australian Greens.
-Unlike the RSPT, mining companies BHP Billiton and Rio Tinto Group did not publicly oppose the MRRT.
+Unlike the RSPT, mining companies BHP Billiton and Rio Tinto did not publicly oppose the MRRT.

 Those opposing the tax included the mining industry, resource and mining organisations such as Fortescue Metals Group, Xstrata and Hancock Prospecting, mining lobby groups, being mainly led by the Association of Mining and Exploration Companies (AMEC) and the federal opposition (Liberal Party and National Party).
 Andrew Forrest stated that the tax would reduce investment in Australia.
 Mining magnate Gina Rinehart, listed by Forbes Australia in 2011 as Australia's wealthiest person, was a fierce opponent of the tax, arguing that it would drive away billions of dollars of investment.

 Advertisements supporting or attacking the proposed tax ran on commercial television and in major newspapers.
 Funding for the mining lobby's advertisements came from the largest resource companies while funding for the Federal government's advertisements came from consolidated revenue.
 Julia Gillard ceased the government's advertising after becoming prime minister and the mining lobby ended its ads shortly thereafter.